-The safety of the cosmetic ingredients addressed in this assessment is evaluated based on data received from the US Food and Drug Administration (FDA) and the cosmetics industry on the expected use of these ingredients in cosmetics.
-Use frequencies of individual ingredients in cosmetics are collected from manufacturers and reported by cosmetic product category in the FDA Voluntary Cosmetic Registration Program (VCRP) database.
-The cosmetic product categories named in the VCRP database indicate the intended uses of cosmetic ingredients, and are identified in 21 CFR Part 720.
-Data are submitted by the cosmetic industry in response to a survey conducted by the Personal Care Products Council (Council) of maximum reported use concentrations, also by product category.
-Neither the categories provided by the VCRP, nor those provided by the Council survey, include a designation for use via airbrush application.
-Airbrush devices, alone, are within the purview of the US Consumer Product Safety Commission (CPSC), while ingredients used in airbrush devices are within the jurisdiction of the FDA.
-As airbrush technology use for cosmetics has neither been evaluated by the CPSC, nor the use of cosmetic ingredients in airbrush technology by the FDA, no US regulatory authority has evaluated the safety of this delivery methodology for cosmetic ingredients.
-Moreover, no consumer habits and practices data are available to evaluate the risks associated with this use type.
+The safety of the cosmetic ingredients addressed in this assessment is evaluated based on data received from the US Food and Drug Administration (FDA) and the cosmetics industry on the expected use of these ingredients in cosmetics, and does not cover their use in airbrush delivery systems.
+Data are submitted by the cosmetic industry via the FDA's Voluntary Cosmetic Registration Program (VCRP) database (frequency of use) and in response to a survey conducted by the Personal Care Products Council (Council) (maximum use concentrations).
+The data are provided by cosmetic product categories, based on 21CFR Part 720.
+For most cosmetic product categories, 21CFR Part 720 does not indicate type of application and, therefore, airbrush application is not considered.
+Airbrush delivery systems are within the purview of the US Consumer Product Safety Commission (CPSC), while ingredients, as used in airbrush delivery systems, are within the jurisdiction of the FDA.
+Airbrush delivery system use for cosmetic application has not been evaluated by the CPSC, nor has the use of cosmetic ingredients in airbrush technology been evaluated by the FDA.
+Moreover, no consumer habits and practices data or particle size data are publicly available to evaluate the exposure associated with this use type, thereby preempting the ability to evaluate risk or safety.

 According to 2022 VCRP and 2019 Council survey data, Gluconolactone is the only ingredient of this group that is reported to be used.
-In the VCRP, this ingredient is reported to be used in 312 total formulations (195 leave-on and 117 rinse-off; Table 3).13 The results of the concentration of use survey conducted by the Council indicate Gluconolactone is used at up to 15%, with the highest maximum concentration of use reported for other skin care preparations.14 The 4 ingredients not in use, according to the VCRP and industry survey, are named in Table 4.
+According to the VCRP, this ingredient is reported to be used in 312 total formulations (195 leave-on and 117 rinse-off; Table 3).
+The results of the concentration of use survey conducted by the Council indicate Gluconolactone is used at up to 15%, with the highest maximum concentration of use reported for other skin care preparations.
+The 4 ingredients not in use, according to the VCRP and industry survey, are named in Table 4.

-Cosmetic products containing Gluconolactone may be applied near the eyes, as it is reported to be used in eye lotions (concentration not reported), eye makeup removers (concentration not reported), and other eye makeup preparations (up to
+Cosmetic products containing Gluconolactone may be applied near the eyes, as it is reported to be used in eye lotions (concentration not reported), eye makeup removers (concentration not reported), and other eye makeup preparations (up to 0.075%).

-0.075%).
 In addition, mucous membrane exposure may occur, as Gluconolactone is reported to be used in feminine wipes at concentrations up to 0.56%.
 Gluconolactone is also reported to be used in 3 baby product formulations (concentration of use not provided).

-Additionally, although products containing some of these ingredients may be marketed for use with airbrush technology, this information is not available from the VCRP or the Council survey.
-Without information regarding the frequency and concentrations of use of these ingredients (and without consumer habits and practices data related to this use technology), the data are insufficient to evaluate the safety thereof in airbrush applications.
+Although products containing some of these ingredients may be marketed for use with airbrush delivery systems, this information is not available from the VCRP or the Council survey.
+Without information regarding the frequency and concentrations of use of these ingredients (and without consumer habits and practices data or particle size data related to this use technology), the data are insufficient to evaluate the exposure resulting from cosmetics applied via airbrush delivery systems.

-The glycolactone ingredients named in this report are not restricted from use in any way under the rules governing cosmetic products in the European Union.15
+The glycolactone ingredients named in this report are not restricted from use in any way under the rules governing cosmetic products in the European Union.